OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

  * ### **Phase 2 - Schematic Design**

    * During this phase we will start developing what the look and feel of the project will be.
-We will provide (2) design options presented in the following formats
+We will provide up to (2) design options presented in the following formats
         * 3-dimensional renderings/animations
 	         * Examples...
 	             * [Animation of an ADU project](https://www.youtube.com/watch?v=Lh4cat_uMy8&t)